 Duties and Responsibilities: Ennis fellows teach three courses of the Augustine and Culture Seminar each semester, a two semester writing intensive interdisciplinary seminar program, required of all first year students.
 Each class is capped at sixteen students.
 The students are expected to write a minimum of thirty pages a semester.
 Fellows participate in the Center’s faculty development program as well as the Center’s lecture series.
 There are no other service requirements.

-When fellowships become available applicants must apply on-line at http://jobs.villanova.edu.
+For a fellowship available for the 2015-2016 academic year applicants must apply on-line at http://jobs.villanova.edu.